Borelli28/favorite_player/README.md

 # MLB Favorite Players

 ### General Information
-This project displays MLB batters statistics using an <a href="https://appac.github.io/mlb-data-api-docs/">API</a>, and it allows the user to add their favorite players and track their statistics throughout the season.
+This project displays MLB batters statistics using a free <a href="https://appac.github.io/mlb-data-api-docs/">API</a>, and it allows the user to add their favorite players and track their statistics throughout the season.
 This project is live at: https://mymlbplayers.com/.

 ### Technologies
 - HTML & CSS